-Her short narrative film Paglubad was screened in the Sharjah Film Platform in 2019.
+Her short narrative film Paglubad was screened at the Sharjah Film Platform in 2019.
 Pagrara Sang Patipuron, a short documentary she directed with co-director Manuel Domes, was nominated in the 2017 Sinag Maynila Film Festival for Best Documentary.
 Her latest documentary film co-directed with Manuel Domes titled A House in Pieces won the Golden Hercules Award at the Kasseler Dokfest.
 It was recently nominated for the Gawad Urian Best Documentary Film in 2021.

 Personal Website: www.jeanclairedy.weebly.com

 Manuel Domes is a filmmaker from Germany, standing on a second leg in the Philippines.
 Before embarking fully on his second career as a documentary filmmaker in 2017, Manuel has worked on conflict transformation projects in Mindanao, Philippines for different international organizations.
 With German NGO forumZFD, he produced a collective film platform that supported dialogue between Mindanao and the National Capital Region through films.

 As a filmmaker, Manuel is interested in the intersections of conflict, identity, and migration.
 As a consultant, he helps NGOs to use film in their advocacies and monitoring.
-Manuel received a MA in International Relations from Free University Berlin and a BA in Political Science from University of Bremen.
-Manuel also completed a professional certification as peace and conflict consultant, a diploma in Photojournalism from Ateneo de Manila University, and was enrolled in the MA in Media Studies (Film) at University of the Philippines.
+Manuel received a MA in International Relations from Free University Berlin and a BA in Political Science from the University of Bremen.
+Manuel also completed a professional certification as a peace and conflict consultant, a diploma in Photojournalism from Ateneo de Manila University, and was enrolled in the MA in Media Studies (Film) at the University of the Philippines.

 Cinematography reel: www.vimeo.com/manueldomes

 Personal website: www.manueldomes.com

 Lendz Barinque is a filmmaker and producer who has helped produce several feature films and documentaries distributed nationwide and screened in international film festivals.
-He received a Diploma in Digital Filmmaking at the International Academy for Film and Television before he set out to pursuing a Bachelors degree in Creative Writing at Silliman University and is currently finishing a collection of stories for an upcoming publication.
+He received a Diploma in Digital Filmmaking at the International Academy for Film and Television before he set out to pursue a Bachelors degree in Creative Writing at Silliman University and is currently finishing a collection of stories for an upcoming publication.